Code of Business Conduct

 We invite you to review our Code of Business Conduct to learn more about how MillerCoors drives business growth the right way.

 MillerCoors is dedicated to working with suppliers who are as diverse as our consumers.
 We give minority and women-owned business enterprises (MWBEs) an opportunity to compete with other suppliers in the marketplace.
-As a member of the National Minority Supplier Development Council (NMSDC) and the Women’s Business Enterprise National Council (WBENC), MillerCoors supports local, regional and national MWBE councils.
+As a member of the National Minority Supplier Development Council (NMSDC), MillerCoors supports local, regional and national MWBE councils.
 We’re committed to supplier diversity, and we’re focused on increasing both our participation and spend with MWBE suppliers.
 Through activities and tools that support supplier development and diversity, we hope you will help us to create America’s best beer company.

 If you are a new or current minority or woman-owned supplier that has not yet registered with MillerCoors, please register.
 Registration into this database does not guarantee business with MillerCoors.

 Antitrust Policies and Guidelines

 We compete for business and sales opportunities lawfully and with integrity.
 Our Antitrust Policies and Guidelines address how we avoid unfair business practices that may restrict competition, ensuring that consumers have an opportunity to buy high-quality goods and services at fair market prices.
 We require those in sales and marketing to certify receipt of and acknowledge our Antitrust Policies and Guidelines on an annual basis.